thirdweb-example/cra-typescript-solana-starter/README.md

 ## Join our Discord!

-For any questions, suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).
+For any questions or suggestions, join our discord at [https://discord.gg/thirdweb](https://discord.gg/thirdweb).